L.I.F.E.

 3 47,145 6 66,674

-If you fall under the General Eligibility guidelines above the following documentation is required.
+If you fall under the General Eligibility guidelines above, the following documentation is required.
 Bring all required documentation to any Saanich Recreation Centre.
 They will be used for visual confirmation only, no copies are retained.
+Please note: there is no application form for the Saanich L.I.F.E. program at this time.

-• Proof of Saanich Residency: you will need to provide one of the following options showing your current Saanich address: a current utility bill or phone bill dated within the last 3 months, a valid driver’s license or BCID or current rental agreement .
+• Proof of Saanich Residency: a utility bill, phone bill or current rental agreement within the last 3 months, or current driver’s license.
 If you are not a resident of Saanich you must apply in the municipality you are a resident in.
 Click Here for more information

 • Proof of Income: 2022 Notice of Assessment for anyone over the age of 18 in the applying family.
 Refer to line 15000 on your Notice of Assessment for the amount used to calculate the income threshold.